• Skip to main content

 One positive conclusion we can make is that short trades seem to work better over short holding periods – 3 days or 1 day.
 This information might be useful for a future experiment.

-Before we wrap up, I also wanted to run some analysis on intraday markets to see if double top patterns are more profitable on higher frequency data.
+Before we wrap up, I also wanted to run some analysis on intraday markets to see if double top reversal patterns are more profitable on higher frequency data.

 For this, I tested 15-minute time-frames for five major ETFs; SPY, QQQ, GLD, USO and TLT.